xuda1979/texas_holdem_ai_gatc/readme.md

 ### Interactive Colab Notebook

 An interactive training workflow is available in [`train.ipynb`](train.ipynb).
-The notebook is designed for Google Colab and automates the full setup:
+The notebook is designed for Google Colab and automates the full setup while mirroring the accelerator selection logic used by the CLI (it now falls back to TPUs automatically when GPUs are unavailable but a TPU runtime is detected):

 1. **Open the notebook.** Either launch it locally with Jupyter or click the "Open in Colab" badge at the top of the notebook to run it in Colab.